bhuvanakundumani/bus_project_production/README.md

 A bus name board classifier built using Fastai.
-It can identify bus name boards for the routes -'17D', '12G', '11H', '5E', '11G'
+It can identify bus name boards for the routes -'17D', '12G', '11H', '5E', '11G'.

+The source code and data for this project is available at https://github.com/bhuvanakundumani/busboard_blog.git.

 Test it out with the images available in the test_images folder.